martinboers/plcnext-book/src/ch00-00-introduction.md

 ---

 <sup>1</sup> *AXC* is short for *Axioline Controller*, indicating that the controller has a dedicated hardware interface to connect directly to the Axioline range of I/O modules. *Axioline* is derived from the terms *AutomationWorx* (AX), a brand name used by Phoenix Contact, and *I/O*, meaning *Input/Output*.
 The term *line* can be taken to refer to a line of products, but in this case it was inherited from an earlier range of Phoenix Contact products called *Inline*.
+The letter "F" after "AXC" is used to distinguish these devices from earlier Axioline controllers, but otherwise has no meaning.

 <sup>2</sup> *EPC* is short for *Edge Personal Computer*.
 EPCs combine real-time PLC features with popular Industrial Internet of Things (IIoT) applications like [Node-RED][node-red] and [InfluxDB][influx].
 EPCs are designed for industrial [Edge computing][edge-computing] applications.